-OECD sees 'sub-par' global growth as high rates bite
+OECD Sees 'Sub-Par' Global Growth As High Rates Bite

 “Some countries are already seeing rising loan and credit card delinquency rates and increases in corporate insolvencies,” the OECD said.

-The crisis at regional US banks in March and the fire sale of European banking giant Credit Suisse show that "risks remain" that higher rates could "produce stresses in the financial system", the report warned.
+The crisis at regionalbanks in March and the fire sale of European banking giant Credit Suisse show that“risks remain” that higher rates could“produce stresses in the financial system”, the report warned.

 The world's second biggest economy has struggled this year after three years of Covid restrictions and massive debt in the property sector.

-While it raised its forecast for the world's biggest economy, the United States, the OECD noted that US growth would slow from 2.2 percent in 2023 to 1.3 percent next year.
+While it raised its forecast for the world's biggest economy, the United States, the OECD noted thatgrowth would slow from 2.2 per cent in 2023 to 1.3 per cent next year.

-Although the US economy "has so far proved unexpectedly resilient to the steep rise in policy interest rates", the effects of tighter financial conditions "are expected to become increasingly visible", the OECD said.
+Although theeconomy“has so far proved unexpectedly resilient to the steep rise in policy interest rates”, the effects of tighter financial conditions“are expected to become increasingly visible”, the OECD said.